 In fact, it can become very serious when the endometrial cells invade muscle walls (adenomyosis) or other organs in the abdomen.

-Mine turned into level 4 (extreme) endometriosis and severe adenomyosis, because I was told the pain was 'normal' and to 'just put up with it' for 7 years.
+Mine turned into level 4 (extreme) endometriosis and severe adenomyosis.
+It developed to this stage because I was told the pain was 'normal' and to 'just put up with it' for 7 years.

 A hysterectomy is also not a cure.
 The endometriosis cells outside of the uterus will still grow with the remaining estrogen you have, even if you have your ovaries removed.
 Although, a hysterectomy does cure adenomyosis, a related disease.